aleroses/English/Others/vocabulary.md

 - I arrived in Italy on February Twelfth.
 - The men didn't cry.
 Los hombres no lloraron.
 - There were so many ducks.
 Había tantos patos.
+- I'm sorry, but I don't think so.
+Lo siento, pero pienso que no.
+- Was your life difficult? ¿Fue difícil su vida?
+- Yes, the yellow ones are cheaper.
+Sí, las amarillas son más baratas.
+- We are the next ones.
+Somos los próximos.
+- Let's order the sweetest thing at the coffee shop.
+Pidamos la cosa más dulce del café.
+- I want to do something else.
+Quiero hacer otra cosa.
+- Yes, I think so.
+Sí, pienso que sí.
+- How was your trip, Sarah?
+Qué tal estuvo tu viaje, Sarah?
+- How was the movie? ¿Qué tal estuvo la película?
+- Uh, I have to tell you something else.
+Eh, tengo que contarte otra cosa.
+- Oh no, it's going to rain again.
+Oh no, va a llover otra vez.
+- He looked at his watch. Él miró su reloj.
+-

 ## Anki
 - Gentleman: Caballero